Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p3.md

     return white_score - black_score
 ```

-save this in a file called `evaluation.py`. now, let's get searching!
+save this in a file called `evaluation.py`.
+Now, let's get searching!
 (Alright, I'll stop with the puns.)

 ## Search